pcyu/habitap/conslice/comments.md

 Forward validation errors on to the client, otherwise give a 500 error because something unexpected has happened.

 ### c036
-auth/router.js has two different methods called res.json({profile}) enables postman access res.render function works in browser with the template engine.
+Auth/router.js has two different methods called res.json({profile}) enables postman access.
+The res.render function works in browser with the template engine.

+### c037
+Auth/strategies.js has error log messages nested in key value pairs. i can access these messages somehow, and output them in the browswer.

+### c038
+Think about how I want to get the habit entry to finish.
+Do I use a post request for when the habit is finished being logged, or do I just attach an event to a button or a form which leads to the output of a timeNow dateNow js method.

+### c039
+Make sure to change if your post request for a beginning date follows a different format than prescribed here.